What is Bradford Factor?

 People > Employees

-Select your employee from the list, you will see the Bradford Factor on the employee card
+Select your employee from the list, you will see the Bradford Factor on the employee card with their time off details.

 Can Employees see their own Bradford Factor?